-Elisa Karbin is a poet, editor, educator, and author of the poetry chapbook Snare, living in Eau Claire, Wisconsin where she is the Visiting Assistant Professor of English at The University of Wisconsin at Eau Claire.
-She is currently finishing her dissertation as a Ph.D. in English and Creative Writing at the University of Wisconsin Milwaukee, where she is a proud Tinsley Helton Dissertation Fellow, recipient of a James A. Sappenfield fellowship, two-time UWM poetry manuscript award recipient, and a winner of a 2016 student-nominated Student Success Teaching Excellence award.
+Elisa Karbin is a poet, editor, educator, and author of the poetry chapbook Snare.
+She holds a Ph.D. in creative writing from the University of Wisconsin-Milwaukee, where she is a proud Tinsley Helton Dissertation Fellow, recipient of a James A. Sappenfield fellowship, two-time UWM poetry manuscript award recipient, and a winner of a 2016 student-nominated Student Success Teaching Excellence award.